 Staying Ahead of the Game

 In my experience, increased demand, heavier traffic volume and increased competition aren’t the only issues pure online players are dealing with.
-Retailers have the opportunity to increase the products lines they offer, develop market-based pricing, and develop better pricing strategies to prevent inventory shortages.
+Retailers have the opportunity to increase the product lines they offer, develop market-based pricing, and develop better pricing strategies to prevent inventory shortages.

 One area where online retailers are significantly stronger is their use of dynamic pricing.
 Having a system in place that can adjust prices on the fly based on competition, market forces, and inventory considerations ensures that these retailers always publish a price that’s designed to sell products.